Dive Seasons In Cairns | Month By Month Guide

 Great Visabilty

 The ‘wet’ season is self-explanatory.
 This is the time of year Cairns receives most of its annual rainfall and has quite high day time temperatures and humidity.
-For visitors, the ‘wet’ season (December – May) is generally considered the low season (which means there are more likely to be some great diving specials available!).
+For visitors, the ‘wet’ season (December – May) is generally considered the low season (which means there are more likely to be some great diving specials available as not as many people travel to Cairns during the rainy months!).

 Dry Season